-If you think these fun, festive Red, White and Blue Glazed Shortbread Cookies look difficult to make, think again!
-They’re not only super easy, the decorating technique is also a breeze!
-Check out the video and you’ll be a believer!
+If you think these festive Red, White and Blue Glazed Shortbread Cookies look difficult, check out the video and you’ll be a believer!

 Happy Birthday USA!
 We’re thrilled to celebrate your 241st anniversary coming up on July 4th.
 But we hope you don’t mind – instead of birthday cake this year, we’re commemorating your big day with a stack of the prettiest, most festive, super patriotic cookies you’ll ever have the pleasure of meeting!
 In honor of you and our beloved flag, we’re calling them Red, White and Blue Glazed Shortbread Cookies.

 It’s funny, though we’re barely two weeks into the season, here in the U.S. we’re approaching “the peak” of summer.
 If you don’t live here, that might sound sort of strange, but to us, it makes perfect sense.
 Our big summer holiday is the week surrounding the 4th of July, when we celebrate the anniversary of our independence as a nation.
 As crazy as it sounds, after the fourth, the summer seems to subtly wind down, as school supply ads begin to sprout up and sales on summer clothing and outdoor “stuff” are here, there and everywhere.

 Parties, picnics and festive get- togethers are planned and anticipated all year long for this first week of July.
 The highways and byways of the nation are crammed, as many leave everyday life behind and head to the lake, beach or mountains for a getaway.
 It’s a time to swim, fish, sun, boat, bike, hike, explore, read and simply chill out.